MicrosoftDocs/defender-docs/defender-endpoint/api/api-hello-world.md

    :::image type="content" source="../media/app-and-tenant-ids.png" alt-text="The application details pane under the Overview menu item in the Microsoft Entra admin center" lightbox="../media/app-and-tenant-ids.png":::

 Done!
-You have successfully registered an application!
+You've successfully registered an application!

 ### Step 2 - Get a token using the App and use this token to access the API.

-- Copy the script below to PowerShell ISE or to a text editor, and save it as `Get-Token.ps1`.
+- Copy the following script to PowerShell ISE or to a text editor, and save it as `Get-Token.ps1`.
 - Running this script generates a token and saves it in the working folder under the name `Latest-token.txt`.

    ```powershell